zeitgeist12345/discover/AndroidApp/README.md

 - **🎲 Random Website Discovery**: Load random websites from the curated collection
 - **📊 View Tracking**: Track views, likes, and dislikes for each website
 - **🌐 In-App Browser**: View websites within the app using WebView
+- **🚀 Auto-Open**: Websites open automatically in the in-app browser when loaded
 - **➕ Add Websites**: Submit new websites through a user-friendly form
 - **🔄 Navigation**: Previous/Next buttons with history tracking
 - **🎨 Modern UI**: Dark theme matching the web app design